 DFAM: 3D Design and Printing Services with Precise Layer Adjustment

-Within the scope of 3D Design and Printing Services, we enable you to produce lighter, stronger and more economical parts using 3D printing and design services and Design for Additive Manufacturing (DFAM) principles.
+Within the framework of 3D Design and Printing Services, you can produce and manufacture lighter, stronger and more economical parts using 3D printing and design services and Additive Manufacturing Custom Design (DFAM) principles.

 What is DFAM?

-Additive Manufacturing Custom Design (DFAM) is an approach that adapts design from head to toe to the layered manufacturing logic of 3D printing technology.
+Design for Additive Manufacturing (DFAM) is an approach that adapts the design from head to toe to the additive manufacturing logic of 3D printing technology.
 Geometries that push the design boundaries in traditional machining and casting methods are easily realized with DFAM.

-Within the scope of our 3D design and printing services, each part is optimized according to DFAM principles and provides the best results in terms of both performance and cost.
+Within the scope of our 3D design and printing services, each part is optimized according to DFAM principles and provides the best result in terms of both performance and cost.

 DFAM's Main Goals